-Lisa Onken directs the Behavior Change and Intervention program in the Division of Behavioral and Social Research.
-She joined NIA in January 2015, after serving as the Chief of the Behavioral and Integrative Treatment Branch and the Associate Director for Treatment at the National Institute on Drug Abuse, NIH.
+Lisa Onken directs the Behavior Change and Intervention program in the Division of Behavioral and Social Research at the National Institute on Aging, NIH.
+She joined NIA in 2015, after serving as the Chief of the Behavioral and Integrative Treatment Branch and the Associate Director for Treatment at the National Institute on Drug Abuse, NIH.
 Dr. Onken received her Ph.D. in Clinical Psychology from Northwestern University.
-She completed her clinical psychology internship at Cook County Hospital in Chicago and prior to coming to NIH she held a variety of academic, clinical and research scientist positions at Northwestern University, the University of Illinois Medical School and Walter Reed Army Institute of Research.
+Prior to joining NIH, she held a variety of academic, clinical and research scientist positions at Northwestern University, the University of Illinois Medical Center and the Walter Reed Army Institute of Research.